 ![]() |

-Above right: Ernest E. Chappell (ca .1935) | |
+Above right: Ernest E. Chappell (ca. 1935) | |

-Ernest E. Chappell was born in Syracuse, New York on June 10.
-1903 his father, Eugene Edward Chappell, was 21 and his mother, Emma M Green, was 35.
-In 1905 they lived in Auburn, Cayuga, New York.
+Ernest E. Chappell was born in Syracuse, NY on June 10.
+1903 his father Eugene Edward Chappell (May 23.
+1882 - Sep 14.
+1959) , was a machinist at Brown-Lipe-Chapin and his mother was Emma M Green (1868 - Dec 28.
+1967) was Canadian.
+In 1905 they still lived in Auburn, Cayuga, New York, they soon settled in Syracuse.
+Reportedly he started in radio as early as 1922 in Syracuse.
 In 1923 Ernest sang with the Porter School Orchestra.
 Chappell graduated from Syracuse University in 1925 with aspirations of becoming a singer.
 Before transitioning to radio, Chappell pursued a diverse career as a concert baritone, musical comedy performer, lecturer, and stock company actor.
 Ernest "Chappie" Chappell began his radio career on February 10.
-1925, as the announcer and director of WFBL*, the first radio station in Syracuse, New York.
-Additionally, Chappell contributed a column, Riding the Waves With Chap, to the Syracuse Herald, promoting local radio and the broadcasting industry (Since November 1925).
-Between 1925 and 1927, he worked in Syracuse, later moving to Rochester in 1928 to join WHAM (NBC associated radio station).
-He married Gladys M Flynn, a teacher in a Public High School, on 26 June 1926, in Buffalo, Erie, New York, United States.
-After serving as a producer for the Buffalo
+1925, as the announcer and director of WFBL *, the first radio station in Syracuse, NY (Hotel Onondaga).
+Additionally, Chappell contributed a column, Riding the Waves With Chap, to the Syracuse Herald, promoting local radio and the broadcasting industry (Since Nov 1925).
+He married Gladys M. Flynn, a teacher in a Public High School, on June 26.
+1926, in Buffalo, Erie, New York, United States.
+In March of 1927 it was reported that Ernest, after being the managing director of the local radio station WFBL for about three years, he resigned to accept the same berth with WHAM (NBC associated radio station) at Rochester. |

 Broadcasting System (1929), he produced operas and